livebook-dev/livebook/docs/teams/phoenix_integration.md

-# How to call code from a running Phoenix app
+# How to call functions from a running Phoenix app

 When using Livebook for internal tools, runbooks, or engineering support, a common need is to call code from a running Phoenix app.